"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 Laura brought in a full bookshelf of books for the oneforty office.
 This made it easy to have any of us have a good book at our disposal when we needed to learn something.

-As I relayed last week in our post on priority (not time) management, Laura wanted to work with me on having more accountability on ideas we discussed.
+As I've previously written about in our post on priority (not time) management, Laura wanted to work with me on having more accountability on ideas we discussed.
 This came via the book, The One Minute Manager Meets the Monkey by best-selling leadership author Ken Blanchard.

 Rather than trying to teach me the concept, I was able to read in depth on the concept and start applying it to our work together, making sure that we always determined who had "the monkey on their back" (aka-ownership) of a project.
 This happened a number of times and always led to me improving in that area.